 - Keep a journal after the car wreck.
 Note doctor’s visits.
 Keep a list of tests run and results given, as well as all of the costs incurred due to the treatments.
 Ensure you have detailed accounts of pain and suffering, as well as damages and cost estimates for vehicle repair.
 All of these can be logged in a journal.
 If you remember anything about the car accident that might be useful, you can also write it there.

-- Call a personal injury attorney to ensure you are paid appropriately for the damages you suffered – both for your physical injuries and for vehicular damage.
+- Call a personal injury attorney to ensure you are paid appropriately for the damages you suffered – both for your car accident injuries and for vehicular damage.

 How Pennsylvania’s No-Fault Insurance System Works